03musab/musab-DEV-Hackathon/README.md

 > A collaborative multi-agent AI system where specialized agents work together to accomplish complex tasks

 ## 🎯 Project Vision

 We're creating a platform where users interact with multiple AI agents, each optimized for a specific type of task—like analyzing spreadsheets, building slide decks, or summarizing web content.
 Think of it as a digital task force of AI specialists working in parallel.

+The platform features a unique collaborative workflow where tasks must be approved by multiple users before being sent to an AI agent for processing, ensuring human-in-the-loop oversight.

 ## ✨ Features